jdiemke/gb-dev/PROGRAMMING.md

 * `SP` is the stack pointer
 * `PC` is the program counter

+HINT: Instead of using a 8-bit register in an opcode you can always use [hl] instead.

 ## The LD opcode

 The general structure of the LD opcode is as follows: